addiscent/alert-bitcoin-address-change/README.md

         alert-bitcoin-address-change.sh 1GdK9UzpHBzqzX2A9JFP3Di4weBwqgmoQA example@example.com

-### Used As A Buy Alert
+### Used As A Bitcoin Address Balance Change Alert
 If the user wishes to regularly check by cron the amount of Bitcoin which the address has received, add the line of code shown below to the user's crontab .
 The example line below causes the script to be executed once per minute.
 Modify the example below accordingly if the script should be run less frequently.
-The example code shown below assumes the user has alert-bitcoin-address-change.sh stored in a directory named "bin", in the "user" home directory.
+The example code shown below assumes the user has _alert-bitcoin-address-change.sh_ stored in a directory named "bin", in the "user" home directory.
 If stored in some other path, adjust this example accordingly.

         * * * * * /home/user/bin/alert-bitcoin-address-change.sh 1GdK9UzpHBzqzX2A9JFP3Di4weBwqgmoQA example@example.com >/dev/null 2>&1